Klnder/Klnder/README.md

 <div align="center"><img src="https://readme-typing-svg.herokuapp.com?font=Roboto&weight=500&size=30&duration=3000&pause=1000&color=86F73F&background=1B17FF00&center=true&vCenter=true&width=500&height=70&lines=Hi+I'm+J%C3%A9r%C3%A9my+Merlin+%F0%9F%91%8B" alt="Typing SVG" /></div>

-<h2 align="center"> I'm looking to start a career in Tech as a full stack developper</h2>
+<h2 align="center"> I'm looking to start a career in Tech as a full stack developer</h2>

 <h3 align="center">Who am I ?</h3>

-I am Jérémy Merlin, 28 years old, processing to come back to tech by doing Tech Ed course.
+I am Jérémy Merlin, 28 years old, processing to come back to tech by doing Tech Ed course

+:computer: Just finish Tech educators Full Stack bootcamp, learning all the basics of MERN applications

 :mortar_board: Graduated in 2018 at ISEN in France of Informatic Engineer

 :cocktail: Graduated at EBS (European Bartender School) in 2018 then became Bartender at Be at One.
-Work all my way through to Shift Leader and Trainer, learning how to manage and lead a Team, but also how to train it and improve each personal skills
+Work all my way through to Shift Leader and Trainer, learning how to manage and lead big Team, but also how to train it and improve individually personal skills

-:computer: Doing Tech Ed courses to learn again web programation and starting a career in Tech

 <h3 align="center">My projects</h3>